- Feb 1, 2026

 Making it a roadmap presentation

 Most CSMs know their product inside out and will receive many internal enablement sessions on upcoming features.
 Therefore, giving your client a full run-down of all the great things your Product team has planned to develop the product can be tempting.
 I am against this.
 Instead of presenting everything on the plan, you would do well presenting only those features that align with your client's goals.
 Make the connection on how your product directly solves their challenges.
-Seeing how your product continues to develop in line with their specific requirements will be more important to your stakeholders.

 Going through basic tactical data

 Please don't add a bunch of boring stats unless there is a specific challenge with license assignment or a complete lack of adoption.
 Your stakeholders aren't interested in this granular level of data.
+Demonstrate your product's value against the client's goals with success metrics.

 "If the renewal was tomorrow, what would you re-sign?"

 It became popular to ask provocative questions like this, typically at the end of a QBR.
 I'm guilty of doing this myself in the past, and it was awkward.
 The rationale is that you're trying to get a view of where your client is in their thinking.
 The problem is that they are not prepared for such a blunt question.
-It might seem clever, and not all creative tension is terrible, but questions like these are just too basic.
-It can come across as too aggressive and confrontational.
+Ask more subtle questions throughout the meeting, such as if they are confident you will be able to achieve the next quarter's objectives.

 Not presenting an opportunity